arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ***Before proceeding with the tutorial, please update the board's bootloader following the instructions below.***

+### 1. Bootloader Firmware Update

+To update the bootloader firmware of your product, please do the following steps:

 - Download the latest version of the board support package by searching for `Arduino Mbed OS Nicla Boards` in the Arduino IDE's `Boards Manager`.

   ![Nicla Vision board support package download](assets/bsp-install.png)